How Often Should I Change My Furnace Filter?

 How to Pick the Right Air Filter for Your Home

-• MERV Rating: MERV stands for “Minimum Efficiency Reporting Value” and refers to how well the furnace filter can trap airborne contaminants.
-Furnace filters with higher MERV ratings will filter out more particles from the air, providing better indoor air quality.
 However, using a furnace filter with a MERV rating that is too high for your HVAC equipment can be responsible for restricting airflow.
 This causes your system’s components to work harder and consume more energy, which will cause more wear and tear and cost you more money in the long run.
-Check your owner’s manual for the recommended MERV ratings for your particular system before buying clean furnace filters.
+Check your owner’s manual for the recommended MERV ratings for your particular system before buying replacement furnace filters, or contact our HVAC company for help.

 We Have Air Filters That Can Help Improve Your Home’s Indoor Air Quality!

-If you’re unsure about which furnace filters to purchase or are looking for high-quality options, Robinson Heating and Air Conditioning Inc. provides top-notch filters that meet all your heating and cooling needs, as well as expert heating and cooling services.
-To schedule an appointment with our team of indoor quality professionals, call (513) 790-4124 or contact us online.
+If you’re unsure about which furnace filters to purchase or are looking for high-quality options, Robinson Heating and Air Conditioning, Inc. provides quality filters that meet all your heating and cooling needs.